TL;DR

 • Delivered annotated handoff files and collaborated closely with engineering to ensure smooth implementation

-Rockwell Automation, a global leader in industrial automation, faced critical usability challenges with its legacy identity and access management system—used by over 27,000 users across 100+ countries.
+Rockwell Automation, a global leader in industrial automation, faced critical usability challenges with its legacy identity and access management system.

-In addition, many users began the registration journey but never completed their profiles — either due to optional sections creating decision fatigue or a lack of visible incentive to continue.
-This not only blocked them from unlocking critical functionality, but also left the system with fragmented user data.
+This meant users dropped off during onboarding, either due to optional sections creating decision fatigue or a lack of visible incentive to continue, leaving the system with incomplete profiles and fragmented user data.

 Research & Systems Audit